 5G is one of the more innovative future technology trends that could be on the horizon of enterprise IoT, as it will offer a more powerful and versatile answer to the problem.
 5G stands for ‘fifth generation’ and the connections are based on user experience, system performance, business models, and management and operations.
 5G is suited to low-power, low data rate devices in large numbers, but is also capable of handling high bandwidth pulses of data.
 It’ll allow for an infinite number of ‘things’ with embedded connectivity.

-Internet of Things applications create a seemingly unfathomable amount of data.
+Internet of Things applications creates a seemingly unfathomable amount of data.
 For example, industrial IoT reports show that one jet engine creates one terabyte of data in just five hours.
 A lot of this data can be unstructured, which means that machine learning is needed to structure, cleanse, and process this data.